Department of Counselor Education and Counseling Psychology

 - Career Development and Counseling

 I am curious about how to improve the wellbeing and quality of life of individuals with sexual violence and substance use history, and how individuals use mindfulness.
 I focus on how mindfulness based interventions may improve wellbeing and quality of life.
 I use both quantitative and qualitative research to study quality of life, to understand the impact of sexual violence and substance use, and to learn about the circumstances under which mindfulness based interventions work for improved wellbeing and quality of life.
 I have a special interest in Single Case Research Designs (SCRDs), assessment development/validation, social media, and bridging the practitioner-researcher gap through teaching, research, and service.
+Most recently, I have launched two studies related to how COVID-19 is impacting quality of life and also how individuals are practicing mindfulness during this time.

 Currently, I do not advise doctoral students; however, I am available to serve on doctoral committees and to conduct research with doctoral students.